JuliaPluto/HypertextLiteral.jl/docs/src/script.md

         print(io, "console.log(", c.data, ")")
     end

-However, like `JavaScript` wrapper, you take full control of ensuring this content is relevant to the context.
+Like the `HTML` wrapper, you take full control of ensuring this content is relevant to the context.

     print(@htl """<script>$(Log(missing))</script>""")
     #-> <script>console.log(missing)</script>